Germinating the seeds

 Fill the pots with the soil mix and water it until it is evenly moist (but not soggy).
 Place 1 seed on top in each pot, and sprinkle about 1/8 inch (3 mm) of soil over it.
 Carefully moisten the top soil layer.

-Until the seeds sprout, it's important not to let the surface soil dry out.
+Until the seeds sprout, keep the surface soil from drying out.
 If you place the pots in a plastic container or bag to maintain moisture, leave it open a crack to allow fresh air to enter.

-They sprout well at about 65 to 75° F (18-23°C).
+They sprout well between 65 to 77° F (18-25°C).
 I have no information about how they will germinate outside that temperature range.
 I recommend placing a minimum/maximum thermometer near the pots.

 Watering: Once the seedlings are 3 weeks old, you may allow the surface soil to dry out, but aim to keep the rest of the soil evenly moist most of the time.
-Never let it dry out completely, but also don't keep it perpetually soggy.
-If your water supply is very high in minerals (= "hard water"), it's best to use bottled water or rainwater.
+Never let it dry out completely, but also don't keep it perpetually soggy. .

-It's normal for a few of the older leaves to occasionally turn yellow and drop, but if it seems excessive, the plant may need more fertilizer.
-It's also possible the soil is too dry down in the root zone.
+It's normal for a few of the older leaves to occasionally turn yellow and drop, but if it seems excessive, the soil may be too dry down in the root zone.
+If you're unsure if the soil down in the root zone has the proper moisture, you can use a moisture meter.
+If you're certain the roots have been moist enough, the plant may need more fertilizer.

 Climate -- This Cestrum comes mid- to high-elevations, where the climate is mild to cool.
 I have no information on how much heat it can take, but a related species has been grown successfully in warm places like Florida.
 Still, consider it experimental in hot climates with warm nights.
 I don't know its frost tolerance.
 It grows best above 40 degrees F, although it is probably hardy to 25-30° F (-3°C).
 Over about 40% humidity is recommended.